hybrezz54/2048Game/README.md

-# twiter
+# 2048Game
-A Twitter clone made for a class assignment
+A 2048 Game clone made for a class assignment